Tuesday, June 28, 2011

 Alice C. Linsley

-In the July-August 2011 issue of Biblical Archaeology Review Hershel Shanks speaks about the prejudice and suspicion that one encounters in the Academe and among professional archaeologists toward those who maintain that the Bible is a source of reliable information for scientists.
-I've had this experience as a Biblical Anthropologist and I wrote about it here (Is Biblical Anthropology an Oxymoron?) and here (Biblical Anthropology is Science).
+In the July-August 2011 issue of Biblical Archaeology Review Hershel Shanks speaks about the prejudice and suspicion that one encounters in academic circles and among professional archaeologists toward those who maintain that the Bible is a source of reliable information for scientists.
+I have had this experience as a Biblical Anthropologist and I've written about my experience here and here.

 Here is what Hershel has to say: